ubuntu-mate/ubuntu-mate.org/pages/logo-guidelines.md

 	<img src="/gallery/Artwork/design-guide/Circle_of_MATEs_white.png" alt="Ubuntu MATE logo white">
 </div>
 <br>
-As for the wordmark, use the roundel logo only with the color configurations above.
+As for the wordmark, use the roundel logo only with the colour configurations above.
 For the white version, it has been added a green background only to let you see it.
 It is not part of it.

 ---